kinecosystem/kin-website-docs/docs/documentation/ios-sdk.md

 ### KinClient

 iOS apps that allow users to earn, spend, and manage Kin are considered clients in the Kin architecture.
-The following statement creates a `KinClient` object which includes methods to manage accounts on the Kin Blockchain.
+The following statement creates a `KinClient` object, which includes methods to manage accounts on the Kin Blockchain.

 A `KinClient` object is initialized for a specific Kin environment and network and it manages `KinAccount` objects for that environment.